 You surely heard the term “Child Support” a lot before.
-You probably already know that it is a term about financial support for children.
+You probably already know that it is a term for financial support for children.
 But without dealing with it, it is hard to know about the details.
 So, in this article, we answer the question “What Is Child Support?” for you.

 What Is Child Support?